 *Photo cred: Ezra Bengston

 With 4 locations in Manhattan, there is no excuse for you not to try this place.
-Their first location is right in the heart of Aggieville and it’s where they roast all of the coffee for their other locations.
-The second on Manhattan’s West side.
-Third on the KSU campus.
-The fourth is their Bakehouse on the East side and Right and Up’s favorite.
+Their first location is right in the heart of Aggieville and is where they roast all of the coffee for their other locations.
+The second is on Manhattan’s West side, the third on the KSU campus, and the fourth is their Bakehouse on the East side and my personal favorite.
 Everything is made from scratch!
 I mean, look at the picture people!
 No, that isn’t a bakery in Napa, CA. No, it’s not in France.
 It’s in Man-mothaeffin-hattan, KS.
 While all of their locations have that quintessential coffeehouse vibe, the Bakehouse is truly exceptional.
 Snag yourself a booth wrapped in tufted teal velvet and sink into a good book.

 Right and Up Tip: Black Forest Mocha and a Pain au Chocolat or their house soup.